|Tim Roufs||extended search|

 Because Goose Lake was good for trapping and duck hunting.
 If they wanted ducks, they'd go get ducks.
 If they wanted to go trapping, there were mushrats(1) there.

 Of course there were sugar camps on Sugar Point at Leech Lake -- that's how the point got its name.
 Sugar Point people always worked together, ya.
 There was no jealousy amongst their aquaintness of tribe.(2) But if a stranger moved in there and got funny, boy they really move him out of there in a hurry.
-Sugar Point is right across the lake from our old sugar bush on Ottertail Point.
+Sugar Point is right across the lake from our old sugar bush on Ottertail Point, East.

-Most people would go to one of these four or five areas to make sugar.
+Most of our people would go to one of these four or five areas to make sugar.
 Those were some pretty big areas too.
 They didn't use all the maple timber at any of these places.
 The two or three families at each place used only four or five hundred trees each.
 But heck, out of a cluster of maple, that's a lot of sap running every day.
 In a good year that many trees would run all the sap you could boil down into sugar.
 I think there were always plenty sugar maple areas for all who wanted to be together.

 Usually two or three family groups would work together in a cluster of maple, but I've seen as many as eight family groups camping at some places.
 A big sugar bush had maybe four, five family camps to it.
 Anyway, each sugar bush had several family camps.
 Each family would have around five hundred sap-collecting baskets, maybe even a thousand if it was a big group.
 There were sap baskets hanging through the woods and down by the lakeshore.
 It was beautiful to see those thousands of baskets hanging at the sugar bush.